griga23/shoe-store/lab1.md

 ## 3. Connecting to Flink
 You can use your web browser or console to enter Flink SQL statements.
-  * **Web UI** - click on the button `Open SQL workspace` on your Flink Compute Pool You now have to set which catalog and database you want to use:
+  * **Web UI** - from the Home page click on the `Stream Processing` on the left side nvigation Select you environment `handson-flink` and click button 'Create workspace'
-    - Set the environment name `handson-flink` as catalog,
-    - and the cluster name `cc_handson_cluster` as database

-    via the dropdown boxes, see graphic below
+    - select your cloud provider and region you want to use
+    - click 'Create workspace'

     ![image](terraform/img/sqlworksheet.png)